- Message from the Principal

 · Students must enter the car on the passenger side.
 If your car is not arranged this way please adjust your car seats.

-Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle.
-Parent please stay in your car.
-If you child(ren) cannot load and unload without adult support, please park.
+Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle., on the passenger side.
+Parents please stay in your car.

 · DO NOT park or leave your vehicle unattended in the Fire Lane